-For drugs that do not require specific monitoring or where the monitoring is on-going by the specialist.
+For drugs that do not require significant drug monitoring or where required monitoring is on-going by the specialist.
 The drugs are recommended or initiated by a specialist and GPs continue to prescribe on specialist advice without the need for a formal shared care guideline but a shared care information sheet setting out responsibilities may be available.
 A minimum of one month's supply of medication will be provided by the consultant if initiating.
 Information on the initiation process and whether a shared care information sheet will be supplied will be detailed on the Joint Formulary.

 Amber - Specialist Initiation WITH Shared Care Guidelines

 For drugs which require specialist initiation and/or dose titration and specific ongoing monitoring.
 For initiation, dose stabilisation and prescribing (including monitoring) by a specialist until the patient is stabilised (usually for a minimum 3 months but see individual shared care protocols) after which the GP should receive the approved shared care guidance documents to safely continue prescribing the medicine.
 Primary care will be expected to undertake some specific drug monitoring under these shared care guidelines.

 For initiation and continuation (including monitoring) by a specialist only.
 A specialist is not necessarily a consultant, rather a practitioner with specialist skills e.g. specialist registrar, nurse specialist, GP with specialist interest, community psychiatric nurse, tissue viability nurse.

 Black - Not routinely supported

 Drugs that have been considered by the APC and are not routinely supported for initiation in any health setting for NHS patients.